Regressive versions of Hindman's Theorem: Introduction and motivation

-In this paper we isolate a new natural variant of Hindman's Theorem, called the {\em Regressive Hindman's Theorem}, modelled on Kanamori-McAloon's Regressive Ramsey's Theorem \cite{Kan-McA:87} and we investigate its strength in terms of provability over $\RCA_0$ and in terms of computable reductions.
-In particular we prove that the first non-trivial restriction of the Regressive Hindman's Theorem is a weak yet strong principle in the sense of \cite{Car:16:wys}, being equivalent to $\ACA_0$, and reduces the Range Existence Principle for injective functions by a uniform computable reduction (called Weirauch reduction).
-Moreover, we show that the same principle reduces in the same sense the Well-Ordering Preservation Principle for base-$\omega$ exponentiation, stating that, for any linear order $\ordX$, if $\ordX$ is well-ordered then $\omega^\ordX$ is well-ordered.
-The latter principle is known to be equivalent to $\ACA_0$ (see \cite{Hir:94}); well-ordering principles have received substantial attention in later years (see the recent survey by Michael Rathjen \cite{Rat:wop:pre} for an overview and references).
+In this paper we isolate a new natural variant of Hindman's Theorem, called the {\em Regressive Hindman's Theorem}, modeled on Kanamori-McAloon's Regressive Ramsey's Theorem \cite{Kan-McA:87}, and we investigate its strength in terms of provability over $\RCA_0$ and in terms of computable reductions.
+In particular we prove that the weakest non-trivial restriction of the Regressive Hindman's Theorem is a weak yet strong principle in the sense of \cite{Car:16:wys}, being equivalent to $\ACA_0$.
+We also show that the Range Existence Principle for injective functions is reducible to that same Regressive Hindman's Theorem by a uniform computable reduction (called Weihrauch reduction).
+Moreover, we show that the same is true of the Well-Ordering Preservation Principle for base-$\omega$ exponentiation.
+This principle states that, for any linear order $\ordX$, if $\ordX$ is well-ordered then $\omega^\ordX$ is well-ordered.
+It is known to be equivalent to $\ACA_0$ (see \cite{Hir:94}); well-ordering principles have received substantial attention in later years (see the recent survey by Michael Rathjen \cite{Rat:wop:pre} for an overview and references).
+No direct connection to Hindman-type theorems has been drawn in previous works.

 The theorems studied in this paper are $\Pi^1_2$-principles, i.e., principles that can be written in the following form: